 The acoustic performance of the various nozzle geometries is assessed now.
+The accuracy of the spectral measurements is within $\pm \sim 0.5$ dB or better, as demonstrated in Viswanathan [28,29].
 The as-measured spectra are converted to lossless conditions for comparisons at model scale.
 The method proposed by Shields and Bass [30] is used to calculate the atmospheric absorption coefficients, which are frequency dependent.
-For the test conditions with forward flight, the method due to Amiet [31, 32] is employed to correct for the convection of the acoustic rays by the tunnel flow and the refraction due to the tunnel shear layer.
-The changes in the spectral amplitude and the radiation angle due to the co-flow have been calculated using this procedure.
-An interpolation of the resulting spectra at the true radiation angles to the radiation angles for the static case (fixed microphone angles) allows the direct comparison of the spectra obtained at various tunnel Mach numbers.
-For engine scale comparisons, the model scale spectra are extrapolated to full-scale conditions with a level flight for the aircraft at a fixed altitude of 1000 ft.
-Lossless spectral comparisons as functions of raw frequency in Hertz are presented in the following figures.
+For the test conditions with forward flight, the acoustic rays from the jet are subject to two effects: 1) convection in the downstream direction due to the freestream, and 2) refraction due to the tunnel shear layer.
+The changes in the spectral amplitude and the radiation angle due to the coflow have been calculated using the procedure developed by Amiet [31,32].
+The geometries of the jet and the wind tunnel are used to calculate the actual distance traveled by the acoustic rays.
+The distributed sources of the jet are assumed to be represented by a point source located at the center of the nozzle exit plane.
+It has been shown in Viswanathan [33,34] that the microphones are indeed located in the true acoustic and geometric far field for the nozzles used here.
+For the wind-on case, the proper values of the atmospheric attenuations inside and outside the tunnel flow are used.
+The resulting spectra are interpolated to fixed observer angles; these observer angles are the same microphone angles for the static case, described in Sec.
+IV.
+For engine-scale comparisons, the model-scale spectra are extrapolated to full-scale conditions with a level flight for the aircraft at a fixed altitude of 1000 ft.
+Lossless spectral comparisons as functions of raw frequency in hertz are presented in the following figures.